DiffusionPatternsStockMarket/DiffusionPatterns_Repo/README.md

 The Anomalous Diffusion Patterns project is built under the scope of the AnDi Challenge 2021.

-Team Members:

-Evgeny Grachev

-Xinhui Huang-Chen

-Constantino Martínez

-Antonio Pérez

-Pablo Sánchez

-Jinhao Zhang Guo

 The AnDi Challenge consisted of 3 tasks, each of them covering a matter of interest for the study of anomalous diffusion.
-This project focuses
+This project focuses on the third of the proposed challenges, which aimes to develop state-of-the-art methodologieschangepoint detection

-The documentation used can be found in Heuristics and task-specific docs can be found in task specific folders.
+The documentation used can be found to and task-specific documentation and references can be found in task specific folders (refer to [Task1](https://github.com/DiffusionPatternsStockMarket/DiffusionPatterns_Repo/tree/main/Task1), [Task2](https://github.com/DiffusionPatternsStockMarket/DiffusionPatterns_Repo/tree/main/Task2) and [Task3](https://github.com/DiffusionPatternsStockMarket/DiffusionPatterns_Repo/tree/main/Task3)).

 ## Data